To Catch a Yeti: Release

 To Catch a Yeti aired on the Disney Channel on January 12, 1995.
 In the United States, the film had a limited run on VHS by PolyGram Video and USA Films.
 It also received limited home video runs on Castle Filmes in Brazil and Videosonic in Greece.

 Reception

 TV Guide described the film as a "low-budget ET knockoff" that "offers only a cute yeti puppet creation to delight small children and a comical performance by hefty rocker Meat Loaf to amuse their parents."
 David Parkinson for Radio Times called the film "harmless fun, with the snowman puppets anything but abominable."
 John Stanley's book Creature Features: The Science Fiction, Fantasy, and Horror Movie Guide rated the film 1.5 stars out of five, describing it as "inconsequential" and "kiddie-oriented."
 In 2011, Cyriaque Lamar, writing for Gizmodo, ranked To Catch A Yeti as one of the 10 worst films featuring Bigfoot or yetis.
-Sarah Dobbs cited the film as one of series of low-budget productions released in the wake of Harry and The Hendersons (1987) that reimagined Bigfoot "as a kind of fuzzy babysitter."
+Sarah Dobbs cited the film as one in a series of low-budget productions released in the wake of Harry and The Hendersons (1987) that reimagined Bigfoot "as a kind of fuzzy babysitter."
 RiffTrax parodied the film on May 1, 2015.